malmujadib/VirtualTourist/README.md

 # VirtualTourist
-an app that shows pins on a map when you click it will take to another page to demonstrate for you pictures at the area.
-Also if no connection found will alert you.
+An iphone app downloads and stores images from Flickr.
+The app allows users to drop pins on a map, as if they were stops on a tour.
+Users will then be able to download pictures for the location and persist both the pictures, and the association of the pictures with the pin.

 ### Requirements
 * Xcode